kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Caching enabled

-We have significantly reduced the overall time in which Functions are built.
+We have significantly reduced the overall time within which Functions are built.
 All steps executed during the build are now cached, which speeds up the whole process.
-For example, thanks to caching, all packages are installed only when you specifically modify them, not every time you build a Function as it was until now.
+For example, thanks to caching, all packages are installed only when you explicitly modify them, and not every time you build a Function, as it was until now.

 ### Improved ServiceBinding creation